People's Choice has anti-fraud measures in place to protect our members, including:

 Most commonly, scammers pretend to be from well-known organisations such as Telstra, eBay, NBN Co, Amazon, banks or computer and IT support organisations and create a sense of urgency to make you give them access to your computer.
 Pop-ups can also be used, claiming to be from Microsoft or other tech companies, saying there is a problem with your computer and to click on the pop up ‘to receive assistance’.
 Once the scammer has gained access to your computer, they can access your bank accounts and personal information.

-Job and employment scams
+Buying and selling scams

 Job and employment scams target people who are looking for work, a change in employment or seeking earn some additional money.
 These jobs are frequently advertised online and often promise significant income from limited hours or the flexibility of working from home.
 The primary purpose of this scam is to recruit people to be unwitting “Money mules”.
 A money mule is a person who receives stolen funds, usually from Internet Banking fraud and then on-forwards that money to someone else, either locally or overseas and receives a commission for doing so.
-Transferring money in this manner is considered money laundering and is a criminal offence.Inheritance or lottery scams
+Transferring money in this manner is considered money laundering and is a criminal offence.

 Hoax emails claim to be sent from legitimate companies including financial institutions, requesting passwords or login details.
 Often hoax emails will also use links and/or attachments to direct you to false sites or download viruses or trojans to your computer or mobile device.